 Understanding MiCA Regulation in Lithuania: A Strategic Overview for Crypto Enterprises

-- Operational Resilience: Firms are required to establish robust procedures for managing operational risks.
-This encompasses cybersecurity defences, data protection, and the resilience of technical systems to ensure uninterrupted service delivery.
+Operational Resilience: Firms should have stringent procedures for operational risk management.
+This covers cybersecurity defenses, data protection, and the resilience of technical systems in respect of uninterrupted service delivery.

-- Transparency and Fair Trading: MiCA emphasises the need for clear, honest communication with consumers.
-This includes detailed disclosures about the nature of crypto assets, the risks involved in trading and investing, and the costs associated with services provided.
+Transparency and Fair Trading: Under MiCA, much is made of the need for transparency with consumers and for fair trading.
+There should be clear disclosures around the nature of crypto assets, the risks associated with trading and investing in those crypto assets, and the costs of services provided.

 MiCA regulations in Austria 2024